 Qualifying for a VA Loan

 Veterans, actively serving military personnel and surviving spouses of veterans qualify for a VA loan with suitable credit, adequate income and a valid Certificate of Eligibility.

 Veterans purchasing their first homes can qualify for more home thanks to no requirement for mortgage insurance.
 The VA does not require a down payment, and homebuyers can even purchase a home that needs repairs or remodeling and include the costs of those repairs into the VA loan, up to 103.15%.

-The VA offers a Streamlined Refinance to lower the interest rates of many veterans without having to re-qualify.
+The VA offers a Streamline Refinance to lower the interest rates for many veterans without having to re-qualify.
 The VA mortgage is an incredible program that honors our heroes.
 The amazing benefits to buyers or borrowers cannot be matched by any other loan program.
-Purchase a home with no money down, borrow 100% of the value of the home or more, qualify with lenient guidelines, and avoid mortgage insurance requirements with a VA loan.
+Purchase a home with no money down, borrow 100% of the value of the home or more, qualify with lenient guidelines and avoid mortgage insurance requirements with a VA loan.

 * Qualifying factors may apply

 2 15 Year Fixed: Loan amount $300,000, 20% down, monthly payment without taxes and insurance $2,256.84, APR 4.495%.

 3 FHA: Loan amount $300,000, 3.5% down, monthly payment with mortgage insurance but without taxes and homeowners insurance. $1,712.74, APR 5.395%, FHA monthly MI is $211.00.